The Aboriginal Art Directory (AAD) was established with the following vision:

 The AAD News provides news and reviews industry-wide, and is an excellent source of archive material for information on galleries, exhibitions, artists, the market, as well as prize-winners.

-Writers for the News have included Jeremy Eccles, Adrian Newstead, Jennifer Isaacs, Susan McCulloch, Prof Larissa Behrendt, Ralph Hobbs, Nicholas Forrest and Frannie Hopkirk.
+Writers for the News to date include Jeremy Eccles, Adrian Newstead, Jennifer Isaacs, Susan McCulloch, Prof Larissa Behrendt, Ralph Hobbs, Nicholas Forrest and Frannie Hopkirk.

 The AAD Gallery